-Since the core purpose of any dashboard is to communicate actionable information at a glance, you need to figure out the far-reaching goals of analysis and define metrics or KPIs to measure in a specific department.
+Since the core purpose of any dashboard library is to communicate actionable information at a glance, you need to figure out the far-reaching goals of analysis and define metrics or KPIs to measure in a specific department.

 Secondly, define the dashboard’s structure.
 The data dashboard can consist of many elements of varying complexity: charts, tables, maps, graphs, networks, diagrams, word clouds, timelines, widgets, etc.

 Key characteristics of a full-featured dashboard library are the ease of customization and displaying trends in data.

 What is WebDataRocks